phac-nml/biohansel/docs/source/user-docs/genotyping_schemes.rst

    :width: 600 px

-This section will cover the genotyping (**previously called subtyping**) schemes used by biohansel for *Salmonella enterica* subspecies enterica serovar Heidelberg, Typhi, and Enteritidis.
+This section will cover the genotyping (**previously called subtyping**) schemes used by biohansel for *Salmonella enterica* subspecies enterica serovar Heidelberg, Typhimurium, Typhi, and Enteritidis.
 Biohansel also includes a genotyping scheme for *Mycobacterium tuberculosis*.
 Along with these 4 schemes included in biohansel, this section will provide you with in depth information on how to create a custom genotyping scheme.

-The genotyping schemes developed and used by biohansel are specifically designed fasta files that contain many k-mer pairs of the same length.
+The genotyping schemes developed and used by biohansel are specifically designed fasta files that contain many k-mer pairs (split k-mers) of the same length.
+These k-mer pairs are given a positive (e.g. inclusive) or negative (e.g. exlusive) label for the genotype that they correspond to, allowing analysis to occur through biohansel to determine what the samples genotype is based on the scheme.
-These k-mer pairs are given a positive or negative label for the genotype that they correspond to allowing analysis to occur through biohansel to determine what the samples genotype is based on the scheme.
-If you want to see the exact structure, you can click on `K-mer_Structure`_ for the exact formatting. k-mers must be formated this way for biohansel to run correctly.
+If you want to see the exact structure, you can click on `K-mer_Structure`_ for the exact formatting. k-mers must be formatted this way for biohansel to run correctly.
 Depending upon which of these k-mers match the target, the final genotype will be obtained.

 The k-mer genotyping process works due to the clonal (very little genomic change/evolution occurs over time) nature of the serovars found in *Salmonella enterica* or other clonal pathogens.
-This clonal nature allows SNPs to be mapped to different genotypes that evolved from different lineages over the expanse of a couple of years. *Salmonella* is a good candidate for this type of genotyping as it is hard to determine a genotype in the lab through conventional means due to all *Salmonella* genotypes being genetically similar.
+This clonal nature allows SNPs to be mapped to different genotypes that evolved from different lineages over the expanse of a few years (e.g. recent clonal expansions).
+*Salmonella* serovars are good candidates for this type of genotyping as it is hard to determine a genotype in the lab through conventional means due to all genotypes being genetically similar within the most prevalent *Salmonella* serovars.

-This process can be used to genotype other clonal pathogens with biohansel as soon as a statistically significant genotyping scheme is created and validated for them.
+This process can be used to genotype other clonal pathogens with biohansel as soon as a genotyping scheme is created and validated for them.

 Heidelberg, Typhi, Typhimurium, and Enteritidis Genotyping Schemes